 In June of 2021, the program was awarded a $6.37 million National Institutes of Health grant to study how population dynamics in motor cortex change with behavioral context and how they are shaped by sensory feedback.
 Through this proposal, researchers hope to gain a better understanding of how motor cortical activity generalizes across static and dynamic behaviors as well as the potential to drive plasticity within cortical circuits that communicate sensorimotor information, which has relevance for understanding skill learning and improving rehabilitation after injury.

-As research in spinal cord injury continues, Dr. Capogrosso is also working with Peter Gerszten, MD, and Robert Friedlander, MD, to see if spinal cord stimulation (SCS) should not only be seen as a therapy for SCI alone, but more generally as an intervention to tackle dysfunction of the corticospinal tract-motoneuron-sensory afferent circuit in the spinal cord, the building block of movement.
+As research in spinal cord injury continues, Dr. Capogrosso is also working with Peter Gerszten, MD, and Robert Friedlander, MD, to verify if spinal cord stimulation (SCS) should not only be seen as a therapy for SCI alone, but more generally as an intervention to tackle dysfunction of the corticospinal tract-motoneuron-sensory afferent circuit in the spinal cord, the building block of movement.
 They have subsequently started two parallel clinical trials: the first is to explore the effects and mechanisms of SCS for the recovery of upper limb motor control after stroke and the second trial is exploring the effects and mechanisms of SCS for the treatment of motor deficits in patients with spinal muscular atrophy, a genetic disease of the Ia-motoneuron system.
 The group recently reported the preliminary findings of their stroke trial demonstrating that SCS improved strength, dexterity, and motor control in the first two participants suffering from moderate and severe chronic stroke.
 While they continue to collect data on preliminary safety and efficacy in both trials, they are simultaneously conducting a battery of imaging and electrophysiology tests in order to study the mechanisms of SCS outside the application of SCI.
 Drs.
 Capogrosso, Friedlander and Gerszten hope to be able to show that SCS is a disease modifying intervention for dysfunctions of the spinal sensorimotor units and, therefore, could be applied to a variety of disorders of this simple but critical neural unit in motor control.
 Hopefully, this research program will contribute to the global efforts to defeat paralysis in all its forms.

 See also: